EliAndrewC/l7r/rules/11-non_pc_schools.md

 You get a free raise on any type of roll.

 **Third Dan:**
-Each adventure you get 2X free raises, where X is your precepts skill, which may be spent on attack, wound checks, and any three skills after seeing your roll.
+Each adventure you get 2X free raises, where X is your precepts skill, which may be spent after seeing your roll on attack, wound checks, and any three skills.
 You may not spend more than X of these free raises on a single roll.
 You may also perform priest rituals at the cost of one free raise per ritual.

 **Fourth Dan:**
 Raise your current and maximum School Ring by 1.
 Raising your School Ring now costs 5 fewer XP.
 When you would roll fewer than 10 dice on athletics actions (i.e. when you roll (2 * Ring)k(Ring) for physical actions), roll 10 dice instead.